boazbk/tcs/lec_03_computation.md

 The NAND function was shown to be universal by Sheffer [@Sheffer1913] (though apparently this was shown even earlier by Peirce, see [@Peirce1976 , @Burks1978charles]).
 Whitehead and Russell used NAND as the basis for their logic in their magnum opus _Principia Mathematica_ [@WhiteheadRussell1912].
 Nissan and Shocken's book [@NisanShocken2005]  builds a computing system  starting from NAND gates  and ending with  high level programs  games ("NAND to Tetris"); see also  the website [nandtotetris.org](https://www.nand2tetris.org/).

-## Further explorations

-Some topics related to this chapter that might be accessible to advanced students include:

-* Efficient constructions of circuits: finding  circuits of minimal size that compute certain functions.

-TBC